ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 However with reStructuredText,
 you can use directives to make this much easier.

-It comes with two powerful list directives, ``csv-table`` and ``list-table``.
+You can use either of two powerful list directives, ``csv-table`` and ``list-table``.
 Here is an example of ``csv-table``::